vimeo/Uniform/README.md

 ConsistencyManager.shared.pushUpdatedObjects(objects)
 ```

 This will push each new object to each registered `ConsistentEnvironment` using the functions required by the protocol.
-The `ConsistentEnvironment`s are then responsible for merging the new object into any of it's owned objects using the `ConsistentObject` merge functions.
+The `ConsistentEnvironment`s are then responsible for merging the new object into any of its owned objects using the `ConsistentObject` merge functions.

 Here's an example of a `ConsistentEnvironment`: